Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak

 Where hosts differ is in extras.
 ChatGPT supports host-specific features like file uploads and downloads that go beyond the MCP App standard.
 Claude has its own rendering quirks that sunpeak’s host shell accounts for.
 If Claude adds host-specific APIs later, sunpeak will surface them through the same shell system.

-The simulator lets you catch these differences locally instead of deploying to find out.
+The inspector lets you catch these differences locally instead of deploying to find out.

 Extensible Host System

 The host shell registry is open.
-If a new major MCP App host appears, sunpeak can add support without changing the Simulator component or your resource code.
+If a new major MCP App host appears, sunpeak can add support without changing the Inspector component or your resource code.
 Each host registers itself with an id, a label, a conversation component, a theme function, and style variables.
-The simulator picks up all registered hosts automatically.
+The inspector picks up all registered hosts automatically.

 For now, Claude and ChatGPT cover the two largest MCP App hosts.

-- Testing guide covers Vitest and Playwright setup.
+- Testing guide - covers sunpeak's testing framework.

 Frequently Asked Questions